vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

 }
 ```

-You should put here the `allowedHosts` and `trustedHosts` for the Imageable to download the product images.
+You should put here the `allowedHosts` for the _imageable_ node to download the product images.
 The domain name points to the Magento 2 instance where images are sourced.
 In this example, Magento 2 is running under **http://demo-magento2.vuestorefront.io**.

  #### Using your own Magento 2 instance